Rangers buy out star goaltender Henrik Lundqvist’s contract

-NEW YORK (AP) — The New York Rangers have bought out the contract of star goaltender Henrik Lundqvist.
+The New York Rangers bought out the contract of star goaltender Henrik Lundqvist on Wednesday, parting ways with one of their greatest players in franchise history after 15 mostly spectacular seasons.

-The Rangers parted with one of the greatest netminders in franchise history on Wednesday when they paid off the final year of his contract.
+“Few players have been as important to the Rangers franchise as Henrik Lundqvist, and we are incredibly grateful for all he has done for our organization,” said James L. Dolan, executive chairman and CEO of MSG Sports.
+“Over his 15-year tenure, he not only established himself as one of the best goaltenders to ever play the game, he has also been one of hockey’s fiercest competitors and most effective ambassadors.
+He will always be a part of the Rangers family.”

+In buying out the final year of the 38-year old’s contact, the Rangers will save $3.7 million in cap space for next season.
+Lundqvist is now a free agent.

+The Rangers traded veteran defenseman Marc Staal and a second-round draft choice to Detroit in the last week in another cap move.

-Since joining the team in 2005-06, Lundqvist has won the Vezina Trophy (2011-12), led the Rangers to the Stanley Cup Finals (2014), and been selected to the All-Star game five times.
+Since joining the team in 2005-06, Lundqvist has won the Vezina Trophy (2011-12), led the Rangers to the Stanley Cup Final (2014) and been selected to the All-Star Game five times.
 He also helped Sweden win gold at the 2006 Turin Olympics.

+Lundqvist tweeted a thank-you after the move and many friends congratulated him, including tennis great Roger Federer.

+“15 years ago, I played my first game for @NYRangers I came here with high hopes and big dreams but in my wildest imagination, I could never have pictured the amazing ride that lay ahead..,” he wrote.

 Lundqvist’s time with the Rangers was shortened by the play of goaltenders Igor Shesterkin and Alexandar Georgiev, who are in their mid-20s.